Liometopum occidentale

 Liometopum occidentale, also called the velvety tree ant, is a species of ant in the subfamily Dolichoderinae.
 Liometopum occidentale is often mistaken for carpenter ants (Camponotus spp.) by homeowners and pest management professionals.
 This mistaken identity is due to morphological and behavioral characteristics they share with carpenter ants; namely polymorphic workers, a smooth convex thoracic profile, and the tendency to excavate wood.
-Consequently, their importance as structural pests may be greatly under reported, especially in California, Oregon, and Washington, United States.
+Consequently, their importance as structural pests may be greatly underreported, especially in California, Oregon, and Washington, United States.

 Taxonomy

 Liometopum occidentale was originally described as Liometopum microcephalum var. occidentale by (Emery 1895).
 (Wheeler 1905) relocated it to a variety of Liometopum apiculatum.
 It was finally elevated to the species level by (Wheeler 1917) and remained there in a recent taxonomic review by Del Toro et al. (2009).

 Habitat

 Liometopum occidentale is found from sea level to over 1840 m in coastal regions from southern Washington to northern Mexico.
-The range of elevation of this species also appears to depend on latitude with ants collected from locations in Oregon as low as 7 m and up to 1700 m in California.
-They are the most common and dominant ant in oak and pine forests of southwestern U.S. They prefer to nest in the crevices of oaks, alders, elms, cottonwoods, and creosote, in soil, underneath bark of dead trees.
+The range of elevation of this species also appears to depend on latitude, with ants collected from locations in Oregon as low as 7 m and up to 1700 m in California.
+They are the most common and dominant ant in oak and pine forests of the southwestern U.S. They prefer to nest in the crevices of oaks, alders, elms, cottonwoods, and creosote, in soil, and underneath the bark of dead trees.